 - Traumatic brain injuries.
 These are often caused by traffic collisions or acts of violence.

 - Stroke.
-Reduced or interrupted blood supply to the brain (stroke), can result from blocked arteries or a burst blood vessel.
+Reduced or stopped blood supply to the brain, known as a stroke, can result from blocked arteries or a burst blood vessel.

 - Tumors.
 Tumors in the brain or brainstem can cause a coma.

 - Diabetes.
-Blood sugar levels that become too high (hyperglycemia) or too low (hypoglycemia) can cause a coma.
+Blood sugar levels that become too high or too low can cause a coma.

 - Lack of oxygen.
-People who have been rescued from drowning or those who have been resuscitated after a heart attack might not awaken due to lack of oxygen to the brain.
+People who have been rescued from drowning or revived after a heart attack might not awaken due to lack of oxygen to the brain.

 - Infections.
 Infections such as encephalitis and meningitis cause swelling of the brain, spinal cord or the tissues that surround the brain.
 Severe cases of these infections can result in brain damage or a coma.